 10 Feb Have A Toxic Boss?
 You Are Not Alone

-Why Getting Coaching for a Toxic Boss at Work is Important and What it Can Do for You
+Why Getting Coaching or Therapy for a Toxic Boss at Work is Important and What it Can Do for You

 I am writing this article to help all those who have experienced a toxic boss.
 And beside me, there are many of you!

 According to McKinsey, 56% of workers in the United States claim that their boss is mildly or highly toxic, while 75% say that their boss is the most stressful part of their workday.